apostrophecms/apostrophe-headless/README.md

 `/api/v1/pages/ID_GOES_HERE`

-A page returned in this way may in turn offer its own `_children` property.
+A page returned in this way will in turn offer its own `_children` property.

 This response will include schema fields, areas, etc. in the same detail as it would when requesting a piece.

-*The `_children` property does not necessarily exist if there are no child pages.*
+*The `_children` property always exists.
+It may be empty.*

 ### Accessing ancestor pages

-Pages other than the home page will also have an `_ancestors` array.
+Pages also have an `_ancestors` array.
 This functions similarly to the `_children` array.
+The first entry is the home page, and the last entry is the immediate parent of the page in question.

 ### Obtaining the entire page tree with a single request

 It is possible to obtain summary information about the entire page tree with a single request.
-Since the unrestricted use of this feature could have a performance impact, **This feature requires a bearer token or API key.**
+Since the unrestricted use of this feature could have a performance impact, **This feature requires a bearer token or API key**.

 > If a bearer token is used, the returned tree will not contain pages to which the user does not have edit access, except for ancestors of pages to which the user *does* have edit access, which is necessary to accurately present the tree.